AdobeDocs/experience-manager-xml-documentation-learn.en/help/courses/course-2/working-with-reports.md

 ### Uploading an asset with the Assets UI

-In addition to the Upload Assets option, you can upload assets by dragging and dropping into the Assets UI.
+In addition to the [!UICONTROL Upload Assets] option, you can upload assets by dragging and dropping into the Assets UI.

 1. In Repository View, select the Ellipsis icon on your reuse folder to open the Options menu.